-Walmart eCommerce US founder Marc Lore is both the president and CEO.
+Marc Lore, the founder of Walmart eCommerce US, serves as both president and CEO.
 The online retailer Jet.com was founded in 2014, and since then, he has been employed by Walmart.

 Prior to starting his business, Brandon was acquainted with Vinit Bahara, and they established a company together called Quidsi, which eventually gave rise to a group of websites such as Diapers.com and Soap.com.
 In 2011, Amazon purchased the Quidsi business for $545 million.

 Bio About Marc Lore

 |Children/Kids (Son and Daughter):||Yes (Sierra Lore and Sophia Lore)|

 The desire to be a farmer at the age of four years old is common among Marc Lore’s students.
 The drive to develop, no matter what kind of company or profession you’re in, is very strong.
 His linked profile adds, “The only things that drive him are a willingness to take risks and to push things to where they have never gone before.”

 In the fall of 1993, Marc Lore graduated from Bucknell University with a BA in Business Management/Economics.
 The Wharton School, where he attended and obtained his MBA, is now on leave.
 Additionally, he is a Chartered Financial Analyst (CFA).

 The girls are Sophia Lore and Sierra Lore, the children of Marc and Carolyn Elizabeth Lore.
 He is very private about the rest of his personal life.